Final Exam (2017 film)

 The Final exam (امتحان نهایی, transit.
 Emtehān Nahāei) is a 2017 Iranian drama film directed by Iranian director Adel Yaraghi and co-written by Yaraghi and the late Iranian acclaimed artist Abbas Kiarostami.
 It was produced by Iranian producer Mostafa Shayesteh which stars Shahab Hosseini.

 The film's primary plot has been written and developed by Kiarostami, although Kiarostami has never lasted to see his work on the screen.
-Final exam has been released only eight month after Kiarostami's sudden death.
+Final exam has been released only eight months after Kiarostami's sudden death.

 Plot

 Farhad (Shahab Hosseini) is a mathematics teacher who goes to one of his teenage pupils' house (Saeed) in order to be his domestic tutor.
 Consequently, he meets Saeed's mother and falls in love with her.
 This encounter causes Farhad and the mother's marriage.
 But soon after the marriage, these two lovers find Saeed in disagreement.